 There are also some villages in Sithonia which can satiate the occasional urge to go to a bar, taverna or restaurant.
 Due to a lack of light pollution, the stars also shine very brightly over Sithonia and the rest of Halkidiki, which makes it perfect for stargazing!

 The northernmost, or third leg, Athos, is generally closed to the public due to it being the home of twenty Orthodox monasteries.
 Because of this, only men are allowed on the third leg of the peninsula — and only after special permission is granted.

 Regardless of which leg you choose to visit, Halkidiki is guaranteed to make for an amazing holiday destination.

-Weekend getaway for Northern tourists
+Weekend and beach getaway for Northern tourists